intergiro/developer-portal/docs/integrate/getting-started/authentication.md

 ## Session

 API keys are used for logging in and are provided separately.
-Make sure to secure it properly and feel free to contact Integration manager in case of questions.
+Make sure to secure it properly and feel free to contact the Integration manager in case of questions.

-Session API endpoints allow to obtain and subsequently renew access tokens.
+Session API endpoints allow you to obtain and subsequently renew access tokens.

 ### Logging in